Ecodev/gims/docs/content/data_input2.rst

 question mark.
 If you erase the value you entered, the initial :term:`rule` will automatically apply again.

+Data with a folder icon [2] results from the sum of the filter's children.
+You can also override this total with a manually entered value: the symbol will then change to a question mark.
+If you erase the value you entered, the initial computation will automatically apply again.

-Data that has a question mark [2] has been entered manually and can be edited if needed.
+Data that has a question mark [3] has been entered manually and can be edited if needed.

+Data that has a plus (+) icon [4] results from the sum of a number of other filter elements as defined in the :ref:`Summands`.

 .. image:: img/contribute_jmp5.png
     :width: 100%